ceramicstudio/identitylink-services/packages/server/README.md

 Copy `.template.env` to `.env` and update the variables.
 You'll need the following:

 - `VERIFICATION_ISSUER_DOMAIN` - The issuer domain for the claim.
 For example, if you enter `verifications.3box.io`, the claim issuer will be `did:web:verifications.3box.io`.
-- Private key for your `did-jwt` signer
+- Public/Private key for your `did-jwt` signer which can be [generated appropriately](https://github.com/ceramicstudio/identitylink-services/blob/master/packages/utils/scripts/generateKeyPair.js).
 - Ceramic client url to resolve `@ceramicnetwork/3id-did-resolver`
-- Twitter developer tokens (you need all 4 items)
+- *(optional)* Twitter developer tokens (you need all 4 items to use this)
-- Github account username & API token.
-"Account Settings" > "Developer settings" > "Personal access tokens"
+- *(optional)* Github account username & API token
+  - "Account Settings" > "Developer settings" > "Personal access tokens"
 - Redis database URL & password
-- (optional) Segment token
+- *(optional)* Segment token

 ## Test